oppo-us-research/PlaneMVS/README.md

 ```

 ### Resume
-Sometimes you have to stop and resume the training due to NaN loss (check this [issue #33](https://github.com/facebookresearch/maskrcnn-benchmark/issues/33)) after several training iteration.
+Sometimes you have to stop and resume the training due to NaN loss (check this [issue #33](https://github.com/facebookresearch/maskrcnn-benchmark/issues/33)) after several training iterations.

 To resume training a process, make sure there is a file in your `./checkpoints/some_exp_folder/last_checkpoint`.
 This `last_checkpoint` automatically points to the most recent checkpoint, e.g., it points to the file `./checkpoints_nfs/exp01-planemvs-epo10-bs6-dgx10/model_final.pth`.